 Repertoire for this orchestra includes exciting and challenging music representing a wide range of musical styles.
 Gaining confidence in performance is an essential part of musical learning.

-All violin, viola, cello and double bass students in SA Government schools, years 5 to 7 in 2019 are eligible to apply.
+All violin, viola, cello and double bass students in SA Government schools, years 5 to 7 in 2020, are eligible to apply.
 Entry is by audition.
 Students auditioning for this ensemble might consider also auditioning on the same instrument (in the 1 audition) for inclusion in one of the 2020 Festival of Music Orchestras.
 Continue reading for more information.

 Audition dates for PSSO 2020